You can count on having issues with your computer.

 1) For slow internet, unplug your

-modem for a minute, then replug.
-The modem will reset
+modem for a minute.
+When you replug it, the modem will reset

-and the get a refresh signal from your cable provider.
+and get a refresh signal from your cable provider.

-If you have a separate router, unplug that as well.
+If you have a separate router, unplug it as well.
 Sometimes this is all it takes to speed things up significantly.